theislab/multimil/README.md

-# Multigreate: multi-omic data integration and transformation for signle-cell genomics
+# Multigrate: multi-omic data integration and transformation for signle-cell genomics